 This policy provides a framework for the encouragement, protection, and advancement of faculty derived knowledge, scholarship, products and applications as they relate to personal and university intellectual property.
-For clarification, see The Copyright Policy For Works Created in APU's University Policies Database on the General Counsel Web site.
+For clarification, see The Copyright Policy for Works Created in APU's University Policies database on the Office of the General Counsel website.